-Section V.B.1, below, includes a description of TUSD processes to collect and monitor information from current employees about job satisfactions, real or perceived barriers, and other information that TUSD will use to address any attrition of African-American and Latino staff.
-TUSD also will use this information to develop better recruiting packages, incentives, and communication with prospective employees.
+Section V.B.1, below, includes a description of TUSD processes to collect and monitor information from current employees about job satisfactions, real or perceived barriers, and other information that TUSD will use to address attrition of African-American and Latino staff.
+TUSD will also use this information to develop better recruiting packages, incentives, and communication with prospective employees.